Getting a Driving Licence in the UK

 A full licence is issued to a driver that has passed a driving test in the UK, within the previous two years.

 How to get a Driving Licence in Great Britain

-In order to qualify for a driving licence for a vehicle or motorbike, candidates must pass both a theoretical and practical test.
+In order to qualify for a driving licence for a vehicle or motorbike, candidates must pass both a theory and hazard perception test followed by a supervised driving test.